Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Metered service

 **Explanation:**
-"Elasticity" is incorrect; elasticity refers to scaling resources.
+Elasticity is incorrect; elasticity refers to scaling resources.
-"Virtualization" is correct.
+Virtualization is correct.
 Virtualization allows multiple VMs to share the same physical hardware using hypervisors.
-"Containers" are isolated processes but require an OS, not full virtualization.
+Containers are isolated processes but require an OS, not full virtualization.
-"Metered service" is incorrect; refers to billing.
+Metered service is incorrect; refers to billing.

 ---